Politics of West Virginia: History

 Robert C. Byrd, a Democrat, represented the state of West Virginia in Congress for over 57 years, as a Member of the House from the now-defunct 6th District from 1953 to 1959, and as a United States Senator from 1959 to 2010.
 He served as Democratic Senate Leader from 1977 to 1989.
 In 2006 he became the longest-serving Senator in history, and in 2009 the longest-serving member of Congress in history.
 Senator Byrd died of pneumonia on June 28, 2010, aged 92.
 Governor Joe Manchin appointed Carte Goodwin to fill the seat until a special election was held in November 2010.
 Manchin was elected to the seat to fulfill the remainder of Byrd's term.

-In the Republican landslide of 1988, it was one of only ten states, and the only southern state (as defined by the United States Census), to give its electoral votes to Michael Dukakis; it was one of only six states to support Jimmy Carter over Ronald Reagan in 1980; and it supported Bill Clinton by large margins in both 1992 and 1996.
+In the Republican landslide of 1988, it was one of only ten states, and the only southern state (as defined by the United States Census), to support Michael Dukakis; it was one of only six states to support Jimmy Carter over Ronald Reagan in 1980; and it supported Bill Clinton by large margins in both 1992 and 1996.
 The state has trended increasingly Republican in presidential elections; despite the earlier Democratic wins in presidential match-ups, it narrowly elected George W. Bush over Al Gore in 2000, then re-elected Bush by a much larger margin in 2004 and voted for John McCain in 2008 by a slightly larger margin than 2004.
 West Virginia was one of only 5 states, the others being Arkansas, Louisiana, Oklahoma and Tennessee, where McCain won by a larger margin in 2008 than George W. Bush in 2004.
-Mitt Romney won the state in the 2012 presidential election with 62% of the vote, a significant improvement over McCain's 56% vote share in 2008 and the first time in modern American history that a Republican candidate for president won every county in the state.
-Republican Presidential candidate Donald Trump won the state with a 42% margin, outdoing Romney's performance substantially.
+Mitt Romney won the state in the 2012 presidential election with 62% of the vote, a significant improvement over McCain's 56% vote share in 2008 and the first time in American history that a candidate for president won every county in the state.
+Republican presidential candidate Donald Trump won the state with a 42% margin, outdoing Romney's performance substantially.

 In the 2014 elections, the GOP took control of the state legislature for the first time in 80 years, and it took one of West Virginia's two U.S. Senate seats and all three U.S. House districts.
 In the 2016 elections, the Republicans held on to their seats and made gains in the State Senate and gained three statewide offices.

-West Virginia's U.S. Senators are Joe Manchin, a Democrat, and Shelley Moore Capito, a Republican.
-The three seats in the United States House of Representatives are occupied by Republicans David McKinley, Alex Mooney, and Carol Miller.
+West Virginia's U.S. Senators are Republicans Shelley Moore Capito and Jim Justice.
+The two seats in the United States House of Representatives are occupied by Republicans Alex Mooney, and Carol Miller.
 Republicans also maintain strong positions in statewide offices and the state legislature.
 Democrats continue to hold many local offices.
 West Virginia also has a very strong tradition of union membership.